 Governor Appoints Two Michigan Tech Board of Trustees Members

-The Governor also appointed new board members to Eastern and Western Michigan and Grand Valley State University’s boards.
-Her appointments stand confirmed unless disapproved by the state Senate within 60 days.
+The governor’s appointments stand confirmed unless disapproved by the state senate within 60 days.

 Michigan Technological University is a public research university, home to more than 7,000 students from 60 countries around the world.
 Founded in 1885, the University offers more than 120 undergraduate and graduate degree programs in science and technology, forestry, business and economics, health professions, humanities, mathematics, and social sciences.
 Our beautiful campus in Michigan’s Upper Peninsula overlooks the Keweenaw Waterway and is just a few miles from Lake Superior.